intelops/capten/CONTRIBUTION.md

 In the below example,detailed description is provided for supporting azure cluster

-1.Add the specifications yaml file in ./config directory
+1.Add the specifications yaml file in ./config directory.Sample `azureconfig.yaml` is given below

 ```sh
 Region: "centralindia"